 5. Looking in the Mirror

-If you’re feel out of sorts, put on you favourite music or soundtrack and just sit and listen to it.
+If you’re feeling out of sorts, put on your favourite music or soundtrack and just sit and listen to it.
 Connect with it, the meaning behind it, the emotion, the rhythm, and why you chose it.

 8. Write it Down

 When stuff is bothering me, I always write it in my journal.
 This helps to clear my head and to work out what’s really important.
-It also stops be from jumping to conclusions and catastrophing.
+It also stops me from jumping to conclusions and catastrophing about things.
 Even if you’re not a journaling person, just writing out your frustrations on a piece of random paper and then throwing it away will be a worthwhile purging exercise.
+You might be surprised.

 There’s nothing like taking the time to think about what we’re grateful for to bring us into the moment.
-I do this daily, every morning where I write down three things that I’m grateful for.
-This is a particularly helpful thing to do when you have a lot of stuff going on that if affecting your but not directly related to you.
+This is a daily practice of mine where every morning where I write down three things that I’m grateful for.
+This is a particularly helpful thing to do when you have a lot of stuff going on that is affecting you but not directly related to you.
 Gratitude journaling has helped me to focus on my own life, when I’ve been embroiled in managing the lives of other family members.